feinleib/filibustr/README.md

   above for more info on this argument.

 **Note:** Unlike the Voteview functions, there is no “all” option for `chamber`.
+You *must* specify either House or Senate data, since there is no “default” option.

 The House and Senate data do not have the same number of variables, or the same variable names, so it is not trivial to join the two tables.
-You must specify either House or Senate data, since there is no default option.

 - `local`, `local_dir`: Same as the Voteview functions.